 The biscuit base is a little different than the commercial ones.
 I suppose the commercial ones used shortening?
-This biscuit base is full of buttery and milky scent, which we really like!
+This biscuit base is full of crunchy, buttery and milky scent, which we really like!
 The royal icing was taken from Dreamer’s Loft recipe, and tastes really like the commercial ones!
 The consistency was also very easy to achieve even for first timers like me.

 >> OTHER YUMMY COOKIE RECIPES:

 To make the royal icing, simply whisk together the Meringue Powder + icing sugar.
 Then while the mixer is still running, add in the warm water.
 Yay!
 So simple!
 You will find it easier to make the icing with electric mixer or handheld electric mixer as the meringue mixture needs to beat at quite a high speed.

 The biscuits were so cute and tasty that I made 2 batches over Saturday and Sunday 🙂 My daughter was so pleased to do the piping of icing together with me!